Time Fairness in Online Knapsack Problems: Introduction

-Our research introduces three primary technical contributions.
-First, we develop a novel definition of $\alpha$-conditional time-independent fairness.
-This notion of fairness, which is generalizable to many online problems, captures a natural perspective on fairness in online settings.
+Our research has three primary technical contributions.
+First, our definition of $\alpha$-conditional time-independent fairness, which is generalizable to many online problems, captures a natural perspective on fairness in online settings, particularly when the impacts of static or dynamic pricing are of interest.
 Second, we present a constructive lower-bound technique to derive a Pareto-optimal trade-off between fairness and competitiveness, illustrating the inherent challenges in this problem.
-This result provides a strong understanding of the necessary compromise between fair decision-making and efficiency in $\OKP$, and gives insight into time fairness results achievable in other online problems.
-Lastly, we propose a novel \textit{weak prediction model} inspired by the offline approximation algorithms literature.
-Like our notion of fairness, this prediction model is generalizable to other online problems, and our results suggest that even simple accurate predictions can concurrently improve an online algorithm's fairness and performance.
+This provides a strong understanding of the necessary compromise between fair decision-making and efficiency in $\OKP$, and gives insight into the results achievable for other online problems.
+Lastly, we design a nearly-optimal learning-augmented algorithm which matches existing results for learning-augmented $\OKP$ while introducing fairness guarantees, showing that predictions can simultaneously improve an online algorithm's fairness and performance.

 \begin{toappendix}